ovh/venom/README.md

 TestCase Context allows you to inject datas in all Steps.

-Define a context is optional, but can be usefull to keep data between teststeps on a testcase.
+Define a context is optional, but can be useful to keep data between teststeps on a testcase.

 ### Write your TestCase Context